RubixDev/msm-song-creator/README.md

    2. On Linux you should already know how to open a terminal
 2. Run `./msm 1`
    1. The `1` here is the number of the island, in this case Plant Island.
 To get a list of all Islands use `./msm -l` or `./msm --list-islands`.
 Alternatively you can also specify the island name in quotation marks like this: `./msm "Plant Island"`, but make sure you type the name exactly right
-   2. When you put the game files somewhere else than a `data` folder next to the program, an error like `File data/world01.mid could not be opened`.
-In this case specify the path to that folder with the `-p` or `--path` flag manually, e.g. `./msm -p path/to/game/data 1`
+   2. When you put the game files somewhere else than in a `data` folder next to the program, an error like `File data/world01.mid could not be opened` will likely appear.
+In this case manually specify the path to the place you put them instead, by using the `-p` or `--path` flag, e.g. `./msm -p path/to/game/data 1`
    3. The outcome can be further customized with tempo, excluded/included monsters and number of repeats.
 For this refer to the [help section](#help) or use one of the help commands:
       1. `./msm -h` for short summaries
       2. `./msm --help` for more detailed explanations